Amagi82/FlexibleRatingBar/README.md

 # FlexibleRatingBar
-FlexibleRatingBar is an improved version of Android's default RatingBar.
+FlexibleRatingBar is an enhanced version of Android's default RatingBar.

-Want your rating bar to size itself appropriately to a given area?
-Want it to comply when you tell it to display 5 stars and match_parent?
-Want to be able to easily change colors?
-Want stars with more or fewer than 5 vertices?
-Tired of it cutting off your stars, or introducing odd padding issues if you try to scale it?

-FlexibleRatingBar fixes all of that.
+The default Android RatingBar scales very poorly, and requires custom drawables to do pretty much anything besides the default.
+FlexibleRatingBar creates polygons with however many vertices you want, and scales them to fit the the allotted space, so it scales properly and predictably.
+It also gives you a lot of flexibility with regards to color.

 ![](http://i.imgur.com/oAYAwB7.png)

 ## Including in your Project

-FlexibleRatingBar should work all the way back to 2.3, and possibly earlier than that.
+FlexibleRatingBar is compatible all the way back to API 4.
 To get started, add the following dependency to your `build.gradle`.

     (currently getting this set up with maven/jcenter. will update when available)